Lesson ID: 14006

 In the days of quick, informal texts and short, friendly emails, it's important to know when and how to use a formal writing style.
 Your friends wouldn't mind you using slang, but your teacher might!

-You probably use some slang words with your friends that your parents don't understand.
+You probably use slang with your friends that your parents don’t understand.

-While it's okay to use okay when messaging with friends and family, it's not okay in formal writing!
+While it's okay to use "okay" when messaging friends and family, it's not okay in formal writing!

 Here is a summary of what makes a piece of writing formal.